Beacon Grand Hotel: History

-On February 19, 2022, it was announced that the hotel would be renamed the Beacon Grand, due to Drake's involvement in the slave trade.
+On February 19, 2022, it was announced that the hotel would be renamed the Beacon Grand.
 It reopened on June 30, 2022.

 Location

 The Beacon Grand is located in downtown Union Square, San Francisco.
-The hotel is adjacent to Saks Fifth Avenue's San Francisco flagship store and the iconic Powell Street cable car passes in front of the hotel.
+The hotel is adjacent to Saks Fifth Avenue's San Francisco flagship store and the iconic Powell–Mason cable car line passes in front of the hotel.
 The hotel is also adjacent to the Theatre District and Chinatown, the oldest in North America.

 Architecture

 Hotel developers Huckins and Newcomb set out to make the Sir Francis Drake a hotel to impress.
 Even with exceptional amenities like an indoor golf course, it was ultimately the extravagant interiors that made the hotel famous.
-Designed to reflect the European Renaissance of Drake’s era, architectural elements included the grand marble staircase, vaulted gold leafed embossed ceilings and bas-relief detail.
+Designed to reflect the European Renaissance of Drake's era, architectural elements included the grand marble staircase, vaulted gold leafed embossed ceilings and bas-relief detail.

 It was the job of San Francisco architects and engineers Weeks and Day to evoke this Renaissance splendor.
 Banquet rooms, restaurants and guestrooms were equally elegant, accented and accessorized with everything from fine Irish linens to Reed & Barton Silver.
-News accounts of the time described the hotel’s Persian Room lounge as “enveloped in an aura of romance” accented with midnight blue carpets, black-topped tables inlaid with gold, bronze table lamps with colored lights and a spun glass foundation illuminated by constantly changing lights.
+News accounts of the time described the hotel's Persian Room lounge as “enveloped in an aura of romance” accented with midnight blue carpets, black-topped tables inlaid with gold, bronze table lamps with colored lights and a spun glass foundation illuminated by constantly changing lights.
 Room rates at the Drake in these early years started at $3.50 per night.